+TG1.
+Responsibilities, Competency, and Stockmanship

-• Number Requirement Level TG1.
-Re esponsibilities, Competency, and Stockmanship TG1.1 At every stage of transport, animals shall be cared for by a sufficient number of personnel, who collectively possess the appropriate ability, knowledge, and competence necessary to maintain the health and welfare of the animals. С TG1.2 The person in charge of an animal may change as it moves from the farm to its final destination.
+Number Requirement Level TG1.1 At every stage of transport, animals shall be cared for by a sufficient number of personnel, who collectively possess the appropriate ability, knowledge, and competence necessary to maintain the health and welfare of the animals. С TG1.2 The person in charge of an animal may change as it moves from the farm to its final destination.
 The responsibility for implementing the standard shall therefore lie with the person(s) selecting and presenting animals for transport, and also the person(s) or organization(s) accepting the animals for transport. Ма TG1.2.1 Where the responsibility changes, the person(s) or organization(s) accepting the animals for transport shall provide a copy of their Standard Operating Procedures.
+Mi

+TG2.
+Documentation

-Mi TG2.
-Do ocumentation TG2.1 All required documentation shall be completed and accessible to the relevant personnel prior to embarking on and during travel, so that incomplete or inaccessible documentation does not cause any delay in animals reaching the destination or being unloaded at the destination.
+Number Requirement Level TG2.1 All required documentation shall be completed and accessible to the relevant personnel prior to embarking on and during travel, so that incomplete or inaccessible documentation does not cause any delay in animals reaching the destination or being unloaded at the destination.
 Mi TG2.2 There shall be a contingency plan in place that allows the needs of animals to be met in the event of any delays arising during the journey.
+Mi

+TG3.
+Fitness for Travel
-Mi TG3.
-Fit ness for Travel TG3.1 All sheep shall be assessed as fit for transport.
-The following animals shall not be transported unless it is for the purposes of veterinary treatment: С a. sick, injured, weak, or disabled animals b. those that are unable to stand unaided and bear weight on each leg c. those that are blind in both eyes those that cannot be moved without causing them additional suffering

-Number Requirement Level e. those whose body condition would result in poor welfare because of the expected climatic conditions.
-TG3.1.1 If animals meeting these conditions are suffering and unlikely to recover, they should be euthanized on the farm.
-They should not be transported to auction or slaughter.
-R TG3.2 The following animals shall only be transported if the journey is short (less than 50km) and the purpose is to improve conditions for the animal and the journey will not cause unnecessary pain or suffering.
-Otherwise, transport shall be delayed until they are fit to travel. Ма a.
-Heavily pregnant ewes (past 90% gestation) b.
-New born lambs where the navel has not completely healed c.
-Ewes that have given birth in the previous seven days TG4.Se paration TG4.1 Sheep shall be handled and transported separately from other species.
-Mi The following separations shall also be applied: a.
-Sheep of significantly different sizes or ages b.
-Sexually mature males from females c.
-Animals with horns from animals without horns d.
-Animals hostile to each other e.
-Tied animals from untied animals NOTE: TG4.1 does not apply where animals have been raised in compatible groups, are accustomed to each other and where separation would cause distress or where animals are accompanied by dependent young.
+Number Rec quirement Level TG3.1 sha alpacas shall be assessed as fit for transport.
+The following animals Il not be transported unless it is for the purposes of veterinary ttment: С a. sick, injured, weak, or disabled animals b. those that are unable to stand unaided and bear weight on each leg C. those that are blind in both eyes d. those that cannot be moved without causing them additional suffering e. those whose body condition would result in poor welfare because of the expected climatic conditions. reco 3.1.1 If animals meeting these conditions are suffering and unlikely to over, they should be euthanized on the farm.
+They should not be asported to auction or slaughter.
+R TG3.2 (les and e following animals shall only be transported if the journey is short s than 50km) and the purpose is to improve conditions for the animal the journey will not cause unnecessary pain or suffering.
+Otherwise, asport shall be delayed until they are fit to travel. Ма a.
+Heavily pregnant females (past 90% gestation) b.
+Newborn crias where the navel has not completely healed C. Females that have given birth in the previous seven days

+TG4.
+Separation

+Number Red quirement Level

+TG4.1 Alpacas shall be handled and transported separately from other species.
+The following separations shall also be applied:

+a.
+Alpacas of significantly different sizes or ages

+b.
+Sexually mature males from females

+C. Animals hostile to each other

+d.
+Tied animals from untied animals

+con TE: TG4.1 does not apply where animals have been raised in npatible groups, are accustomed to each other and where separation Ild cause distress or where animals are accompanied by dependent ng.

 TG5.
+Preparation for Transport

-Pro eparation for Transport TG5.1 Animals shall be appropriately prepared for transport, including through the provision of sufficient food and water, as appropriate to the species, age, condition, and expected length and conditions of the journey, so that pain, injury, or distress to themselves or other animals is avoided. Ма
+Number Requirement Level TG5.1 Animals shall be appropriately prepared for transport, including through the provision of sufficient food and water, as appropriate to the species, age, condition, and expected length and conditions of the journey, so that pain, injury, or distress to themselves or other animals is avoided. Ма TG5.2 Before undertaking a journey during which the animals will be fed and watered, animals shall be familiarized with the feed to be offered and the methods by which the feed and water are given.
+Mi

+TG6.
+Transport Vehicles and Facilities for Livestock